Academic Calendar - 2025

 Laboratory techniques used in the broad discipline of microbiology, including bacteriology and virology.
 Laboratory exercises include the staining, biochemical characteristics and identification of live bacteria, plus genetic techniques used to study microorganisms.
 This course runs parallel to, and applies basic principles acquired in, Microbiology and Immunology 3400A.

-Prerequisite(s): Biochemistry 2280A with a mark of at least 65%; Biology 2581A/B; Chemistry 2213A and Chemistry 2223B with marks of at least 60% in each; Microbiology and Immunology 2500A/B with a mark of at least 60%; Pre-or Corequisite(s): Microbiology and Immunology 3400A or the former Microbiology and Immunology 3100A.
+Prerequisite(s): Biochemistry 2280A, Biology 2581A/B, Chemistry 2213A/B and Microbiology and Immunology 2500A/B with marks of at least 60% in each; Pre-or Corequisite(s): Microbiology and Immunology 3400A or the former Microbiology and Immunology 3100A.
 It is recommended, but not required, that Biochemistry 3381A be taken previously or concurrently.

 Extra Information: 1 lecture/tutorial hour, 3 laboratory hours.